 - Auto deploy and content installer: complete and terminal-based installation tool that also automates the deployment of additional content to multiple languages.

-On the Labtix desktop, you will find a red folder ''Docs'', where you can find manuals as PDF files.
-However, we recommend you to watch the individual steps and tools in a YouTube video tutorial.
+On the Labtix desktop you will find a Docs folder in which manuals are in PDF format.
+However, we recommend that you first watch the individual steps and tools as a YouTube video tutorial.

-Sometimes you have to select certain settings in the boot menu because of the hardware, e.g. Toshiba, Nvidia and others.
-Otherwise, it can happen that Labtix doesn't boot, gets stuck at terminal level (the desktop doesn't appear) or the monitor remains dark.
-In these cases try the options in Failsafe Mode or Safe Video Mode.
-This is also explained in the YouTube tutorials below.
+Sometimes you have to select certain settings in the boot menu because of the hardware, e.g. often failsafe mode in netbooks, etc. Otherwise it can happen that Labtix does not start up, gets stuck at terminal level (the desktop does not appear) or the monitor remains dark.
+Then try the options in Failsafe Mode or Safe Video Mode.
+This is also explained in the YouTube tutorial mentioned above.

 All video-tutorials are on our YouTube channel https://www.youtube.com/user/LabdooDACH/playlists and on our FTP server http://ftp.labdoo.org/download/Public/videos/for-technicians/.